The new National Curriculum can be found here:

 At The Park we aim for every child to be able to express themselves clearly and confidently in writing and speaking.
 We work hard to develop children’s understanding of the basic rules and conventions of English whilst also teaching them how to write for different genres, audiences and purposes.

 Throughout each term, children complete units of work in which there is an extended piece of writing at the end.
 Each child will have the opportunity during this unit to work independently and in a group with the teacher.
-We also provide opportunities for the children to write across the curriculum both in English lessons and topic lessons.
+We also provide opportunities for the children to write across the curriculum.

 In Key Stage 1, we place great emphasis upon children being able to speak clearly and confidently before they can write.
-Therefore, we follow a Talk for Writing approach.
+We focus on every child writing every day and focus on small specific skills.
 In Key Stage 2, this develops into children analysing texts prior to writing them.
-We also place great importance upon teacher marking/feedback and we require children to proofread, edit and respond to any directions given.
+We use model writes, shared writing and guided writing to support children.
+Teachers mark using pink and green highlighters so children can identify their successes and anything they may need to work on and next steps are given when appropriate to help move learning forward or cement it further.

 The school has adopted a joined handwriting script and this is taught daily in Key Stage 1 and weekly in Key Stage 2.
 Our system of a pen licence encourages children to place value on the development of correct letter formation and to take pride in the work they produce.